 City Comparison

-Centreville offers spacious homes and family-friendly neighborhoods at accessible price points.
+Centreville offers spacious homes and residential neighborhoods at accessible price points.
 Herndon is a walkable town near the Dulles technology corridor.
 Both are strong options, but the details matter.
 Here is how they compare across price, schools, commute, taxes, walkability, and safety.

 Market Overview